HOW TO BELIEVE IN GOD

 get the evidence we need, and we gain positive benefits in our lives from the use of faith as

 a result.
-(Be aware I am not meaning fame or fortune in this regard ... there is much more to life than that!)
+(Be aware I am not meaning stuff like fame or fortune ... because there is much more to life than that!)
 And of

 course there is more to Christian faith than just thinking of